The three stages of the

 Achieving Level 2 takes an additional 12 to 24 months (from achieving your Level 1).

-The Level 2 Award is valid for three years, after which schools are contacted to apply to re-accreditation.
+The Level 2 Award is valid for three years, after which time schools must be re-assessed.